GoogleCloudPlatform/document-ai-samples/community/expense-parser-python/README.md

 8. Testing/Validating the demo

     1. Upload a sample receipt in the input bucket (<project_id>-input-receipts)
-    2. At the end of the processing, you should expect your BigQuery tables to be populated with extracted entities (eg. total_amount, supplier_name, etc.)
+    2. At the end of the processing, you should expect your BigQuery tables to be populated with extracted entities (eg. total_amount, supplier_name, etc.).
+Note that each row is an extracted entity instead of a document.
     3. With the structured data in BigQuery, we can now design downstream analytical tools to gain actionable insights as well as detect errors/frauds.

+# Disclaimer
+This community sample is not officially maintained by Google.